-When this variable is T an instance is stored in the SQL database when the instance is created by makeinstance.
+When this variable is T an instance is stored in the SQL database when the instance is created by make-instance.
 Furthermore, the appropriate database records are updated whenever the slots of a View Class instance are modified.

-When this variable is NIL, which is the default value, CLSQL behaves like CommonSQL: instances of view classes are stored or updated in the SQL database only when update-re-cord-from-instance, update-record-from-slot or update-record-from-slots are called.
+When this variable is NIL, which is the default value, CLSQL behaves like CommonSQL: instances of view classes are stored or updated in the SQL database only when update-record-from-instance, update-record-from-slots are called.